 We are a Catholic community whose mission is to fully prepare our students for the wider world and to send them into it equipped for life and for the service of others.
-We come together from diverse backgrounds, united by Christ, by the highest aspirations and by a thirst for excellence to instil in our students a respect for themselves, for others and for their environment.
+We come together from diverse backgrounds, united by Christ, by the highest aspirations and by a thirst for excellence to instill in our students a respect for themselves, for others and for their environment.
 We take our inspiration from Jesus' commandment to "love one another".

-Adopted by St Clare Trust Board;Jul 2022Next review by St Clare Trust Board by;Jul 2023Approved by Local Academy Committee;28 September 2022
+Adopted by St Clare Trust Board; September 2024 Next review by St Clare Trust Board by; July 2025